aarch64-laptops/debian-cdimage/README.md

 the end.
 However, it's not really completed yet for AArch64 devices, as we need to run UEFI Shell.efi for a couple of reasons.

-* Linux efibootmgr utility doesn't work on AArch64 devices.
-Consequently UEFI Boot variable cannot be modified to point to Grub, and device still directly boots into Windows.
-You can choose to use Windows command prompt to change the variable.
-But that doesn't work for Windows S mode where command prompt is not available at all.
-So we suggest to use Shell.efi here.
+* Linux efibootmgr utility doesn't work on AArch64 devices, because efivars doesn't work.
+The reason behind it is that EFI variables are stored on UFS, while firmware and OS cannot share the UFS device.
+Consequently EFI Boot variable cannot be modified to point to Grub, and device always directly boots into Windows.
+We need to use Shell.efi for EFI variable update.

 * [DtbLoader](https://github.com/robclark/edk2/tree/dtbloader-chid) is
   used to load DTB using CHIDs.
 DtbLoader.elf and DTBs named in CHIDs